State Department Federal Register Notice

 - Any conviction of a misdemeanor where the date of conviction, or the completion of any period of incarceration resulting therefrom, occurred five or more years prior to the date of the application, unless such person has been convicted of any offense within the preceding five-year period.

 Because these restrictions on criminal history questions are so specific, many employers use special, custom forms that describe these restrictions when asking permissible criminal history questions at a later date in the application process.
 The new law changes the restrictions in two important ways.
 First, the law adjusts the timeframes related to when an employer may seek information on a misdemeanor conviction.
 The new law states that employers may not ask for information about misdemeanor convictions (or incarcerations resulting therefrom) that occurred three or more years prior to the date of the employment application unless the person has been convicted of any offense within the preceding three years.
 This has been reduced from the preceding five-year period.
-Second, the law prohibits employers from asking applicants for information about a criminal record that has been sealed or expunged.
+Second, the law prohibits employers from asking candidates for information about a criminal record that has been sealed or expunged.

 Ban the Box City Developments